Quick Pickled Onions (+ How to Pickle Any Vegetable) + An Anniversary

 I could go on, for about 300 more pages, but something tells me you may be here just for the recipe.
 In short, after a year, I can definitely see myself doing this for well, forever.
 Thank you for reading my mini life bio.
 Now, to the recipe.

 Oh my, these Quick Pickled Onions.
 I asked the Mr. to buy some red onions when he went to the supermarket, except I totally forgot that I had just bought some the last time I went.
 Oops.
 That meant way too many onions for even us to eat in recipes.
 I caramelised three of them (yes, we had TONS & yes I’m obsessed with caramelised onions) and decided after staring at the gorgeous purple colour, I immediately thought of the pickled radishes I made a while back.
 This recipe is the perfect base recipe for pickling any vegetable, so I knew it would work perfectly with these onions.

 Not only was I right, I was RIGHT.
 These quick pickled onions are such a dream.
 They are packed with a sweet tang, leave the onions with a tender crunch, and taste absolutely amazing on everything.
 I actually whipped up black bean burgers after trying one JUST so that I could experience their true power.
 I guarantee you’ll fall in love with them, and find endless uses.
 Think burgers, sandwiches, tacos, vegetable hot dogs, salads, loaded nachos…anything and everything.

-QUICK PICKLED ONIONS (+ HOW TO PICKLE ANY VEGETABLE) + AN ANNIVERSARY
+QUICK PICKLED ONIONS (HOW TO PICKLE ANY VEGETABLE)

 - 2 regular sized red onions